typedb/typedb-docs/10-query/01b-pattern-negation.md

 ![Calculating the P \ F \ M set difference](/docs/images/query/PFM.png)

 Consequently, our set of answers of our match pattern is defined as `A = P \ F \ M`.
 As a result, from the set of all people we subtract those who have a father and those who have a mother.
-Please not that the scope of variables in a negation block is local to the negation block.
+Please note that the scope of variables in a negation block is local to the negation block.
 As a result the above pattern does not look for people that do not have a mother and a father that is the same person.

-Now let's say we have five people, Alice (A), Bob (B), Charlie (C), Dave (D) and Eve (E).
+Now let's say we have three people, Alice (A), Bob (B) and Charlie (C).
 Consequently our set `P` reads:

 ```
 P = {Alice, Bob, Charlie}
 ```

-Additionally we know that the following three `parentship` relations hold:
+Additionally let's say we know that the following two `parentship` relations hold:

 ```
 Parentship(child: Alice, father: Bob)
 Parentship(child: Bob, mother: Charlie)
 ```
+i.e. Bob is the father of Alice and Charlie is the mother of Bob.

-This results in our sets `F` and `M` read:
+This results in our sets `F` and `M` being defined as:

 ```
 F = {Alice}
 M = {Bob}
 ```

-As a result, the final result of the match query:
+Consequently, the final result of the match query:

 ```
 match